Skip to main content

 Finding the sales analytics sweet spot

-By February 27, 2014January 16th, 2023No Comments
+By February 27, 2014June 11th, 2024No Comments

 Big data may be all the rage, but you can’t let it take over your organization.
 Likewise, analytics holds a lot of potential for improving company performance and building revenue generation opportunities, but there’s a limit.
 There’s a deft art to sales analytics that should take precedence over big data blundering.
 But how much is too much?
-Finding the sweet spot of sales analytics techniques without overdoing it with metrics and rubrics can be a challenge, but it’s a worthwhile one.
-With a few targeted implementations, employers can develop smarter sales strategies and drive productivity in their workforce.
+Finding the sweet spot of sales analytics techniques without overdoing it with metrics and rubrics can be a challenge, but it’s a worthwhile one. (artandhistory.org) With a few targeted implementations, employers can develop smarter sales strategies and drive productivity in their workforce.

 The case for sales analytics